sugarlabs/turtleblocksjs/guide/README.md

 <img src='https://rawgithub.com/walterbender/turtleblocksjs/master/guide/actions4.svg'</img>

-In this example, a calculate stack is used to return the current distance of the turtle from the center of the screen.
-Renaming an action stack that has a return block will cause the creation of a new block in the Actions palette that can be used to reference the return
+In this example, a *Calculate* stack is used to return the current distance of the turtle from the center of the screen.
+Renaming an action stack that has a *Return* block will cause the creation of a new block in the *Actions* palette that can be used to reference the return
-value: in this case, a distance block is created.
+value: in this case, a *Distance* block is created.

 <img src='https://rawgithub.com/walterbender/turtleblocksjs/master/guide/actions6.svg'</img>

-You can also pass arguments to an action stack.
-In this example, we calculate the distance between the turtle and an arbitrary point on the screen by passing x and y coordinates in the calculate block.
+You can also pass arguments to an *Action* stack.
+In this example, we calculate the distance between the turtle and an arbitrary point on the screen by passing x and y coordinates in the *Calculate* block.
 You add additional arguments by dragging them into the "clamp".

-Note that args are local to action stacks, but boxes are not.
+Note that args are local to *Action* stacks, but boxes are not.
 If you planned to use an action in a recursive function, you had best avoid boxes.